OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 ## How to Test

 Various types of information that must be protected, could be transmitted by the application in clear text.
-It is possible to check if this information is transmitted over HTTP instead of HTTPS, or whether weak ciphers are used.
+To check if this information is transmitted over HTTP instead of HTTPS, capture traffic between a client and web application server that needs credentials.
+For any message containing sensitive data, verify the exchange occurred using HTTPS.
 See more information about insecure transmission of credentials [OWASP Top 10 2017 A3-Sensitive Data Exposure](https://owasp.org/www-project-top-ten/2017/A3_2017-Sensitive_Data_Exposure) or [Transport Layer Protection Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.html).

 ### Example 1: Basic Authentication over HTTP

 A typical example is the usage of Basic Authentication over HTTP.
 When using Basic Authentication, user credentials are encoded rather than encrypted, and are sent as HTTP headers.
 In the example below the tester uses [curl](https://curl.haxx.se/) to test for this issue.
-Note how the application uses Basic authentication, and HTTP rather than HTTPS
+Note how the application uses Basic authentication, and HTTP rather than HTTPS.

 ```bash
 $ curl -kis http://example.com/restricted/